rvgrinsven/blake3-js/README.md

 **Limitations**

--   Performance is bad, many opportunities to improve this
+-   Performance is bad, many opportunities to improve this.
+    (Will switch to typed arrays for the u32 data type which should improve this a bit)
 -   Derived key hash still WIP.